 These flowers are easy to grow and are an ideal way to fill your beds or containers with colour without having to break the bank.
 They withstand the cold and so can be grown outside straight from seed.
 They are particularly happy in sandy soil but, wherever you grow them, we recommend doing so in well-drained earth.

 Spring offers a whole host of delicious vegetables to start growing.
 Options include:

 Please check individual packaging to see if they need to start growing inside before being transferred outdoors.

-Once your beds have been weeded and had fertiliser added, rake the surface down, leaving a seedbed the texture of cake crumbs.
+Once your beds have been weeded and fertiliser's been added, rake the surface down to leave a seedbed the texture of cake crumbs.

-Now you are ready to plant, don’t be tempted to fill up the vegetable garden all at once.
-There are only a few things you can sow or plant this early in spring and if the weather is still chilly you will need to cover early crops with some horticultural fleece for protection.
+Now you're ready to plant, don’t be tempted to fill up the vegetable garden all at once.
+There are so many more things that can be grown later into the year once the weather's warmed up.
+Also, if the weather's still chilly, all early crops will require some horticultural fleece for protection.